odisfm/zcx-core/docs/content/reference/hardware/push-1.md

 zcx for Push 1 ships with a plugin that enables display output.
 Each line of the display will be used for a specific purpose:

-!!! warning
-    If you are not using the default Push script alongside zcx, you will need to set the option [force](#force) to `true`.

 ### encoder mappings

 Displays the name of the parameter that the main encoder above it (`enc_1` - `enc_8`) is currently bound to.